p2k3m/ResumeForge/README.md

 ### What the workflow does

-1. Checks out the repository and installs Node.js 18.
+1. Checks out the repository, runs `npm run clean`, and installs Node.js 18 with npm caching enabled.
-2. Installs dependencies and runs the Jest test suite for the Express server.
+2. Installs dependencies and runs `npm run verify`, which covers linting, unit, integration, end-to-end, and template regression suites.
+3. Installs client dependencies and performs security audits for both server and client packages.
+4. Builds the SAM application with `sam build --cached --parallel`, ensuring Lambda layers and dependencies reuse cached artifacts between runs.
+5. Removes local AWS credential files so the cache never persists secrets.
-3. Installs client dependencies and builds the Vite bundle to verify the frontend compiles cleanly.
+6. Builds the Vite bundle to verify the frontend compiles cleanly and uploads the artifact for PR inspection.
-4. On pushes to `main`, validates that all required AWS credentials are present as GitHub repository secrets.
+7. On pushes to `main`, validates that all required AWS credentials are present as GitHub repository secrets.
 Missing values cause the workflow to fail immediately with a descriptive error message.
-5. Configures the AWS CLI using the provided access key and secret key, validates the template with `sam validate`, builds the AWS SAM package, and deploys the CloudFormation stack using `sam deploy --resolve-s3`.
+8. Configures the AWS CLI using the provided access key and secret key, validates the template with `sam validate`, builds the AWS SAM package, and deploys the CloudFormation stack using `sam deploy --resolve-s3`.
-6. Before deployment, checks whether the configured S3 bucket and DynamoDB table already exist.
+9. Before deployment, checks whether the configured S3 bucket and DynamoDB table already exist.
 If they do, the workflow automatically passes `CreateDataBucket=false` and/or `CreateResumeTable=false` so CloudFormation reuses the resources instead of failing with `AlreadyExists` errors.

 ### Required GitHub repository secrets